Here are the participating charities in our Charity Preview. To find out more about these charities click on the link to

 Make-A-Wish Central New York is a nonprofit organization dedicated to granting life-changing wishes for children with critical illnesses.
-Founded in 1985, Make-A-Wish Central New York has granted nearly 2,000 life-changing wishes for local children.
+Founded in 1985, Make-A-Wish Central New York has granted over 2,000 empowering wishes for local children.
 The organization believes in the transformative joy and HOPE that a wish can bring and is committed to reaching every eligible child within its 15-county footprint, which includes Broome, Cayuga, Chenango, Cortland, Herkimer, Jefferson, Lewis, Madison, Oneida, Onondaga, Oswego, Otsego, St. Lawrence, Tioga and Tompkins counties.
-With more than 190 wishes in process, the organization needs the support of generous community and corporate partners more than ever before.
+With more than 180 wishes in process, the organization needs the support of generous community and corporate partners more than ever before.
 “What would you do for a child you love?”

 44 Oswego Street, Baldwinsville, New York 13027, (315) 243-6918